Jen Kiggans: 2020 presidential election

-Kiggans has consistently refused to state whether she believes that Joe Biden was legitimately elected president and has called for a $70 million forensic audit of Virginia's 2020 presidential election results; a previous audit of those results found no evidence of fraud.
+According to The Washington Post, Kiggans "has never beat a 'stolen election' drum", but has hesitated to acknowledge Joe Biden as a legitimate president.
+She called for a forensic audit of Virginia's 2020 presidential election results; a previous audit of those results found no evidence of fraud.
 She has said that she does not believe the FBI search of Mar-a-Lago was justified.

 Abortion

 Kiggans supports banning abortions after fifteen weeks of pregnancy, except for in cases of rape, incest, or to protect the life of the mother.
 In June 2022, she expressed support for the U.S. Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade.

-Gun rights

-Kiggans was endorsed by the NRA.

-Infrastructure

-Kiggans said on social media that she would have voted against the Infrastructure Investment and Jobs Act.